merenlab/merenlab.org/tutorials/infant-gut/index.md

 ### Importing an external binning result

-You can create a collection by using the interactive interface (e.g., the `default` and `MAGs` collections you just created), or you can import external binning results into your profile database as a collection and see how that collection groups contigs.
+You can create a collection by using the {% include ARTIFACT name="interactive" text="interactive" %} interface (e.g., the `default` and `MAGs` collections you just created), or you can import external binning results into your profile database as a collection and see how that collection groups contigs.
 For instance, let's import the CONCOCT collection:

 ``` bash
 anvi-import-collection additional-files/external-binning-results/CONCOCT.txt \